sugartechllc/WxflowToChords/README.md

 Each module will run a test case if it is invoked individually.

-This code will be run on both regular computers, and micropython systems such as the Raspberry Pi Zero W.
+This code will be run on both regular computers, and systems such as the Raspberry Pi Zero W.
-The code has been testyed against python3 on MacOS and Raspian Lite.
+The code has been tested against python3 on MacOS and Raspbian Bullseye Lite.

 ## Weatherflow JSON Schema

 Input data is structured according to the Weatherflow [UDP JSON schema](https://weatherflow.github.io/SmartWeather/api/udp.html).
 Messages have  a`type` field identifying the type of message,